 In personal injury claims, victims rely on insurance settlements to cover medical expenses, lost wages, and other damages.
 A bad faith insurance claim may arise when an insurance company unjustly denies a claim, delays payment, or underpays the damages rightfully owed to the insured.

-• Refusal to Pay Claimed Medical Costs: Despite clear evidence and medical documentation, an insurance provider may refuse to compensate for the medical treatments related to the injury.
+- Refusal to Pay Claimed Medical Costs: Despite clear evidence and medical documentation, an insurance provider may refuse to compensate for the medical treatments related to the injury.
+This can lead to financial strain and emotional distress for the injured party, who may have to bear the burden of medical expenses on their own.

-• Unreasonable Delays: Deliberately delaying the processing of claims to pressure the claimant into settling for a lower amount.
+- Unreasonable Delays: Deliberately delaying the processing of claims to pressure the claimant into settling for a lower amount.
+This tactic is often used when the insurer knows the claim is valid but wants to avoid paying the full amount.

-• Lack of Communication: Failing to provide timely updates or explanations regarding claim status or decisions.
+- Lack of Communication: Failing to provide timely updates or explanations regarding claim status or decisions.
+This can also result in missed deadlines or additional paperwork, further delaying the claims process.

 If you recover a settlement for bad faith damages, is your recovery taxable?
 The answer is that it depends.
 One of the main deciding factors influencing whether or not a bad faith settlement is considered taxable income is whether the recovery is for physical injuries or sickness.
 In many cases, compensatory damages for bad faith claims related to injuries or illnesses are tax-free as long as the bad faith case relates back to the damages.
 While physical damages for personal injuries or illnesses are tax-free, damages for emotional distress or pain and suffering are subject to taxation.